imgag/ngs-bits/doc/install_all_and_test.md

   * Select 'DNA' as sample type.
   * Select 'human' as species.
  * Create a `processing system`:
-  * For this stop, use the information from the `hpHBOC.ini` file download above.
+  * For this step, use the information from the `hpHBOC.ini` file download above.
  * Create a `processed sample`:
   * Use 'NA12878' as sample.
   * Use the 'project' you created above.